gkapetanakis/grace/README.md

 {}
 ```

-When un-nesting functions (as shown previously)
-the names of the functions need to change.
+When un-nesting functions (as shown previously) the names of the functions need to change.
-The current implementation would produce the following
-LLVM IR (in C syntax, ignoring the virtual main for simplicity):
+The current implementation would produce the following LLVM IR (in C syntax, ignoring the virtual main for simplicity):
 ```
 void global.f.f.f() {}
 void global.f.f() {}
 void global.f() {}
 ```
-## Runtime library
+### Runtime library

-The runtime library is implemented in C except for functions:
-- `strlen`
-- `strcmp`
-- `strcpy`
-- `strcat`

-which are linked to our program implicitly by clang.
+The runtime library is implemented in C except for the functions `strlen`, `strcmp`, `strcpy`, `strcat`, which are linked to our program implicitly by clang.